alanng10/class-lang/Docue/Article/Single/a.md

 TypeName is name of Type.
 TypeName is base class.

+1 TypeName derive class is ClassTypeName.
+ClassTypeName is name for ClassType.
+ClassTypeName syntax is Class of class ClassName.
+Class is ClassName of the Class of the ClassType.

 Comp has Type of class TypeName instead of Class of class ClassName.
 Type is result Type of the comp.
 Comp that has "glob" index word after Count index word is glob comp.